jasonmajors/Python-Scripts/README.md

-A script I wrote parse through a CSV of employee clockin/outs to check if an employees hours worked matched the hours recorded in payroll.
+Just a collection of various scripts written in Python.